slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 You will either pivot or get pivoted.

-Avoid the trap of following one set career path, focus on being useful.
-My passionate interests have changed many times since I graduated college.
+Avoid locking into one career path, focus on being useful.
+Your passionate interests will change many times after college.
 You are a learning machine, not an occupation.
-Your work is the greatest mean at your disposal for expressing your social intelligence.
+Your work is the greatest means to express your social intelligence.

+You make yourself rare by combining two or more relevant “pretty goods.”
+Capitalism rewards what is both rare and valuable.

+Hints:

+- Leverage transportable soft skills (persuasive communication: pitching, changing opinions, emotional intelligence, reading the room, building trust, retaining talent) and hard skills (writing a pitch, making a 2-minute YouTube video, etc.).
+- Pursue what feels fun to you but looks like work to others.
+- Take risks to boost your immune system.

+> *"Your income is directly proportional to the need for what you do and your ability to do it."
+-- Jim Rohn [1930]*

 > *"My luggage is always ready."
 -- Jorge Jesus [1954]*

+> *"Be so good that they cannot ignore you." (...)
+"Career capital is the unique skills that make you rare and valuable."
+-- Cal Newport [1982]*

 > *"Jobs are like clothes.
 There is no "wrong job".
 There are jobs which fit now."
 -- hn@bergerjac*

 > *"My theory: career pivots keep you young/hungry/foolish."
 -- x@ashleymayer*

-You make yourself rare by combining two or more relevant «pretty goods».
-Capitalism rewards things that are both rare and valuable.

-Hints:

-- Use your transportable soft (e.g. persuasive communication: pitching and change somebody’s opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills (write a pitch, can you change somebody else opinion, make a 2 minute youtube, etc)
-- Stuff that looks fun for you and looks like work for others.
-- Take risks to boost your immune system.

-> *"Your income is directly proportional to the need for what you do and your ability to do it."
--- Jim Rohn [1930]*

-> *"Be so good that they cannot ignore you." (...)
-"Career capital is the unique skills that make you rare and valuable."
--- Cal Newport [1982]*

 ### Employee or entrepreneur?